 The first part of the registration process is extracting a schema from the payload that is being sent over a channel.
 Avro types such as SpecificRecord or GenericRecord already contain a schema, which can be retrieved immediately from the instance.
-In the case of POJOs a schema will be inferred if the property spring.cloud.stream.schema.avro.dynamicSchemaGenerationEnabled is set to true (the default).
+In the case of POJOs, a schema is inferred if the spring.cloud.stream.schema.avro.dynamicSchemaGenerationEnabled property is set to true (the default).